ryanatkn/gro/src/docs/config.md

 > Importantly, **Gro requires a Node build named `"node"`**
 > that it uses to run things like tests, tasks, and codegen.
+> It must be the primary Node build.
 > Ideally this would be configurable, but doing so would slow Gro down in many cases.

 The `platform` can currently be `"node"` or `"browser"` and